-The construction schedule of the SCT, as of November 1999, is shown in Figure 13.
 In order to meet the turn-on deadline of the ATLAS detector in 2005, the installation of the inner detector in the experiment is scheduled for the 2nd Quarter (Q2) of 2004, and therefore the installation of the SCT into the inner detector is planned for the Q1 of the same year.

-Major items of the construction of the SCT are grouped into four categories: Macro assembly, Modules, Off-detector, and System test.
-Macro assembly, installation of modules on the cylinders and disks, is scheduled to begin in the Q3 of 2001 and completed by the Q3 of 2003.
-For the fabrication of modules, pre-production of Silicon microstrip sensors starts at the end of

-Figure 13: Construction schedule of the SCT, as of November 1999.
-The date in the top row is in day/month/year.

-1999, series production in the Q3 of 2000, and is to be completed by the Q3 of 2002.
-Production of the front-end electronics ASICs is to start later than the sensor production but is to be completed earlier.
-Module assembly follows the series production of sensors and ASICs, and is to be completed by the 1st Quarter (Q1) of 2003.
+The fabrication of modules and the installation on the cylinders and disks is scheduled to begin in the Q3 of 2001 and to complete by the Q3 of 2003.
+For the fabrication of modules, production of silicon microstrip sensors starts at the end of 1999, as a pre-production, and the series production in the Q3 of 2000, and to complete by the Q3 of 2002.
+Production of the front-end electronics ASICs is following the sensor production but is to complete earlier.
+Module assembly follows the series production of sensors and ASICs, and is to complete by the Q1 of 2003.
 Verification of the SCT with prototype setups, the system tests, are scheduled for 2000 in order to permit the start of these construction processes at the beginning of 2001.